Google Site Kit Dropped My PageSpeed by 40 Points. Here's What I Did.

 Documented drops from WordPress.org and Google's own support forums:

-These are not outliers buried in one forum thread.
-Site Kit has 143 one-star reviews (14.6% of all reviews) on WordPress.org, and performance is one of the most common complaints.
-One reviewer reported LCP rising from 2.4 to 8.4 seconds after turning Site Kit on.
-Another said the site was "waiting forever for googleads.doubleclick.net" even though they did not use Google Ads.
+These are not stray complaints in one thread.
+Site Kit has 143 one-star reviews on WordPress.org.
+That is 14.6% of every review it has ever had, and speed is one of the loudest grievances.
+One reviewer watched LCP climb from 2.4 to 8.4 seconds once Site Kit was on.
+The biggest element on the page took three and a half times longer to appear.
+Another said the site sat there "waiting forever for googleads.doubleclick.net," and they did not even run Google Ads.

 What Site Kit actually loads on your site

-Google's official documentation claims Site Kit itself "only inserts a meta tag on the front-end."
-That is technically true in the narrowest possible sense.
+Google's official documentation says Site Kit itself "only inserts a meta tag on the front-end."
+True, in the narrowest reading possible.
 Site Kit inserts the meta tag.
-Then it inserts GA4's gtag.js script, which weighs 134 KB compressed and 371 KB uncompressed.
-That is 6.7 times larger than the old Universal Analytics script.
+Then it inserts GA4's gtag.js, which weighs 134 KB compressed and 371 KB raw.
+That is 6.7 times the size of the old Universal Analytics script.
+The meta tag is the small print.
+The 134 KB is the bill.

-If you have connected AdSense, Tag Manager, or Consent Mode, Site Kit loads those scripts too.
-One user documented that Site Kit was loading four Google JavaScript files totaling over 419 KiB on their homepage: Google Ads scripts (196 KiB + 52 KiB), Google Tag Manager (109 KiB), and a consent provider script (62 KiB).
+Connect AdSense, Tag Manager, or Consent Mode and Site Kit loads those scripts too.
+One user documented four Google JavaScript files on a single homepage, over 419 KiB in total: Google Ads scripts (196 KiB plus 52 KiB), Google Tag Manager (109 KiB), and a consent provider script (62 KiB).

-On the server side, Site Kit loads its PHP framework on every single page request.
-Not just admin pages.
-Every page.
-The Plugin::register() method fires at WordPress init priority -999 and initializes roughly 30 subsystems: Authentication, Modules, Permissions, Assets, REST API routes, and more.
-For visitors who will never see any of this, it still runs.
+On the server, Site Kit loads its PHP framework on every page request.
+Not only your admin pages.
+Every page a visitor opens.
+The Plugin::register() method fires at WordPress init priority -999 and spins up roughly 30 subsystems: Authentication, Modules, Permissions, Assets, REST API routes, and more.
+Your visitors will never see any of it.
+It runs for them anyway.

 WHAT SITE KIT ADDS TO EVERY PAGE LOAD